kwquan/activation_functions/README.md

 dSSR/dw1[Using chain rule] = dSSR/dPredicted * dPredicted/dy1 * dy1/dx1 * dx1/dw1 \
 dSSR/dw2[Using chain rule] = dSSR/dPredicted * dPredicted/dy2 * dy2/dx2 * dx2/dw2

+# Vanishing gradient
+Understand that partial derivatives of activation functions are used as dy1/dx1 or dy2/dx2 for calculating the above.
+Hence, repeated multiplication of dSSR/dPredicted * dPredicted/dy1 * dx1/db1 to a dy1/dx1 that is < 0 OR
+dSSR/dPredicted * dPredicted/dy2 * dx2/db2 to dy2/dx2 that is < 0 will result in ever-decreasing results.
+Recall that step-size = learning rate * dSSR/db1[for example] \
+This is lead to ever-decreasing step-sizes and hence neurons that won't have much updates.

 # Sigmoid
 ![alt text](https://github.com/kwquan/activation_functions/blob/main/sigmoid.jpeg)